Voorburg railway station

 Voorburg is a railway station located in Voorburg, Netherlands on the Gouda–Den Haag railway.
 The station was opened on 1 May 1870 and The train services are operated by Nederlandse Spoorwegen.
-The station is also frequented by several local and some regional public bus-services.
+The station also has a bus terminal, serving HTM routes 23, 26, and 28, as well as EBS routes 45 and 46.

 Location and history

 Station Voorburg is situated in the most Southern part of the historic town center of Voorburg.
 It parallels motorway A12 which lies next to the railway at this point.
 Both motorway and railway-tracks/platform are elevated on long viaducts which spans different roads, streets and Canal de Vliet.
 In the Western direction starts the rail yard which end at station Den Haag Centraal.

 Hofwijck

 Next to the station lies Hofwijck mansion which at present houses a museum of the town history and of its former owners Christiaan and Constantijn Huygens.
 Before the railway, motorway and station were built the area was a part of the then much bigger Hofwijck estate.